Notion Honest Review 2026: Is It Still Worth Using After All the Hype?

 What Is Notion, Actually?

 Notion launched in 2016, went through a rough early period, and then absolutely exploded around 2020 when remote work sent everyone scrambling for collaboration tools.
-The San Francisco-based company hit a $10 billion valuation in 2021 — yes, billion with a B — and hasn't slowed down since.
+The San Francisco-based company hit a $10 billion valuation in 2021 — yes, billion with a B — and hasn't looked back since.

 Here's the deal: Notion's core pitch is "one tool to replace them all."
 It wants to be your notes app, your wiki, your project manager, your CRM, your docs platform, and — since 2023 — an AI-assisted writing environment.
-That's an ambitious ask, and honestly, whether it actually pulls it off depends entirely on your use case.
+That's an ambitious ask.
+Whether it actually pulls it off depends entirely on your use case.

 Key Features of Notion in 2026